Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 5. Coefficient \\in Number: The coefficient of the term in a polynomial.
 In 4x^3 + 2x^2, the coefficient for 4x^3 term is 4.

-6. Polyroots \\in Number: The values of the variable that make the polynomial equal to zero.
+6. Polyroots \\in Set: The values of the variable that make the polynomial equal to zero.
 Ex(x^2- 5x + 6 has two roots x = 2 and x = 3)

 7. PolynomialTerm \\in Polynomial: Each individual part of a polynomial separated by addition or subtraction.
    *Example:* In \(3x^2 + 4x + 5\), \(3x^2\), \(4x\), and \(5\) are terms.